 Is that not great?

-They want this guy, he's become a fly.
+They want this guy.

 He won't leave the fruit plate alone.

-They want the guy just to try to swat him away, and he won't go away.
+They want the guy just to try to swat him away and he won't go away.

 And now he's demanding an official recount for Kentucky.

-She's gonna go nuts.
+She's going to go nuts.

 Here's Bill in Upper West Side of Manhattan.